luis4a0/paddlefish/README.md

 I grepped for `p.*d.*f.*` a file with thousand of words and choose 'paddlefish' because I love the river and everything related to it.

+## Using, contributing, requesting features

+If you find this library useful, I'd be happy to hear about how you use it.
+If you think the software can be improved by adding/changing something, please let me know.
+I'll appreciate any comment regarding the library.